Cyrano de Bergerac Summary

-As if that wasn’t enough conflict for you, Christian soon discovers that de Guiche, angry for some petty reason, has plotted to kill Lignière.
-Since Christian is friends with the guy and would rather not see him dead at the hands of 100 armed assassins, reportedly, he rushes off to save him, though sad to leave behind Lady Roxane, who, it turns out, is also at the play.
+As if that weren’t enough conflict, Christian soon discovers that de Guiche, angry for some petty reason, has plotted to kill Lignière.
+Since Christian is friends with the guy and would rather not see him dead at the hands of a hundred armed assassins (reportedly), he rushes off to save him, though he is sad to leave behind Lady Roxane—who, it turns out, is also at the play.

-It’s time for the play to begin, but not before we hear that Cyrano holds a grudge against the principal actor, Montfleury.
+It’s time for the play to begin, but not before we hear that Cyrano holds a grudge against the principle actor, Montfleury.
 Sure enough, as soon as Montfleury delivers his first lines, a voice is heard from the wings.
-It is Cyrano, saying something along the lines of, "Boooooo!" or possibly, "You suck!", except he’s Cyrano de Bergerac and famous for his wit, eloquence, and general speaking abilities, so his version of a gong is actually a clever, pretentious series of rhyming couplet lines delivered in perfect meter.
-You KNOW you want to read that.
+It is Cyrano, saying something along the lines of "You suck!"—except he’s Cyrano de Bergerac, famous for his wit, eloquence, and general speaking abilities, so his version of a gong is actually a clever, pretentious series of rhyming couplet lines delivered in perfect meter.

 Now Cyrano gets rid of Montfleury by opening a trap door beneath him on the stage.
-Cyrano pays the actors to cancel their performance so that the audience can get their money back and everyone can go home happy, albeit without their entertainment for the night.
+Cyrano pays the actors to cancel their performance so the audience members can get their money back and everyone can go home happy... albeit without their entertainment for the night.

 After everyone leaves, Cyrano and Le Bret are left alone.
 We find out that Cyrano is poor and just spent the last of his gold paying the actors to cancel the performance.
 He’s a principles man, he says, and aims to make himself admirable in all ways.
 Le Bret is skeptical of the practicality here.
-Speaking of impracticality, Cyrano is also in love with Lady Roxane, who it apparently his cousin, which wasn’t an issue in seventeenth century France.
-The problem is, Cyrano won’t confess his love to her, since he’s afraid she’ll laugh at him (and his nose).
+Speaking of impracticality, Cyrano is also in love with Lady Roxane, who is apparently his cousin, which wasn’t an issue in 17th-century France.
+The problem is Cyrano won’t confess his love to her, since he’s afraid she’ll laugh at him (and his nose).

-Just then, Roxane’s duenna (or governess) shows up and says that Lady Roxane wants to meet Cyrano tomorrow, at Ragueneau’s pastry shop.
-Cyrano is all, "I’m so excited, I could fight giants!"
-Lignière shows drunk and is all, "Fighting giants sounds great, but how about fighting the 100 armed assassins waiting to kill me instead?"
+Just then, Roxane’s duenna (or governess) shows up and says that Lady Roxane wants to meet Cyrano tomorrow at Ragueneau’s pastry shop.
+Cyrano essentially says, "I’m so excited, I could fight giants!"
+Lignière shows up drunk and is all, "Fighting giants sounds great, but how about fighting the hundred armed assassins waiting to kill me instead?"
 Cyrano dashes off to do so.

 Christian is pumped, since (as we already know) he loves Roxane back.
 He confesses, though, that he’s not so great at talking to the ladies; he gets too nervous.
 Cyrano agrees to woo Roxane via letters under the pretense of being Christian.
 This sounds like a great plan, and we’re sure that no feelings will ever get hurt in the process.